(Same River, New Waters …)

 It might have been the will of the people,

-but, for folk who step into the same river
+but, for folk who step in the same river

 ever newer waters flow …